West Indies under-19 cricket team

 The West Indies under-19 cricket team represents the countries of Cricket West Indies in international under-19 cricket.
 The West Indies is one of only five teams to participate in every edition of the Under-19 Cricket World Cup, along with England, India, Pakistan and Sri Lanka.

-The team won the tournament for the first time in 2016, defeating India in the final in Bangladesh.
-The West Indies also reached the final of the 2004 World Cup in Bangladesh, losing to Pakistan in the final.
+The Windies U19 got to the final of the 2004 World Cup held in Bangladesh, where they were runners up to Pakistan.
+The Caribbean side eventually won the tournament for the first time in 2016, defeating India in the final again held in Bangladesh.